-3. A final point that really should hit us spiritually in the heart from this beginning of the bread of life discourse is the little boy who gave Jesus his five barley loaves and two fishes as the base for the miracle.
-It shows us that nobody is insignificant or incapable of contributing to the proclamation and spread of the Gospel/Catholic Faith and Jesus's kingdom.
-As St. Therese once said, Jesus takes the little scraps of our lives and turns them into something beautiful and bountiful if we simply say: Lord I give you what I have at this moment right now.
+3. A final point that really should hit us spiritually in the heart from this beginning of the Bread of Life discourse is the little boy who gave Jesus his five barley loaves and two fishes as the base for the miracle.
+It shows us that nobody is insignificant or incapable of contributing to the proclamation and spread of the Gospel and Jesus kingdom.
+As many saints have said, Jesus takes the little scraps of our lives and turns them into something beautiful and bountiful if we simply say: Lord, I give you what I have at this moment right now.
 We often sell ourselves short in God's eyes because we are not doing "anything great", in our limited human estimation.
 But always remember: God's standards are different from humans.
-May we not sell ourselves short, but in humility, like the little boy in the Gospel today, give to the Lord what we have right now, namely, our life/vocation in whatever shape it is at present.
+May we not sell ourselves short, but in humility, like the little boy in the Gospel today, give to the Lord what we have right now, namely, our life in whatever shape it is at present.
 He will always accept our "little" offering.
-Our Heavenly Father will help us to change for the better in His love and mercy, and will turn us into something beautiful (St. Therese's Little Way), namely, we will be molded more and more into His image of love and goodness, in Christ Jesus through the power of the Holy Spirit - that is holiness.
-TRUST GOD - HE LOVES YOU AND ME BEYOND OUR IMAGINING!
+Our Heavenly Father will help us to change for the better in His love and mercy, and will turn us into something beautiful, namely, we will be molded increasingly into His image of Love and Goodness, in Christ Jesus through the power of the Holy Spirit - that is holiness.
+TRUST GOD - HE LOVES US BEYOND OUR IMAGINING!
 Please take some time this week and read through chapter 6 of St. John's Gospel, in anticipation of the next few Sundays, and ask the Lord to speak to you in your heart; He will - in surprising and profound ways!
 God bless you.